pixijs/animate/README.md

 If you want to have a Typescript declaration specific to an individual asset file, use the `pixi-animate-type-assets` script to generate a .d.ts file.
 This script will work on any of the 3 variants of the current asset format.
 Example: `npx pixi-animate-type-assets path/to/myFile.js path/to/my2ndFile.js`

+## Considerations & Limitations in Animate
+While we now support publishing tweens from Animate, there are some things to take into account to ensure that you get the smallest, most efficient asset size possible.

+### Tweens
+* Only classic tweens are supported at this time, not motion tweens.
+* Tweens that only affect color (alpha, tint, color adjustment) can't be detected during publishing, but will be included if your tween also affects the transformation (position, scale, rotation/skew).
+* Custom ease curves are not supported at this time, only the default selection of eases.

+### Considerations with Graphics
+In order to maintain an accurate export, Animate creates a unique Graphic (MovieClip in the runtime) instance for each usage in your library of anything that is a Graphic on the timeline.
+This has a few effects:
+* Tweens inside Graphics won't be exported, but instead converted to keyframes.
+* When a Graphic is interrupted on the timeline, each use will be a different instance in the export, causing a little bloat.

+In order to minimize your asset size, there are a few things that you can do:
+* Do all of your tweening at as high a level as you can manage, in something that is a MovieClip on the timeline.
+* Use one Graphic per layer, and don't have blank keyframes between uses of it or mix & match Graphic instances on the same layer.

 ## Typescript
 You can use require to get the namespace for PixiAnimate:
 ```typescript